AnyPortal/AnyPortal/README.md

 - remote profile has only one required field, a REST URL pointing to a v2ray config
 - for v2ray to work properly on Android and iOS, tun2socks is necessary
   - v2ray native tun inbound is only half finished for now
-  - tun2socks with best performance so far: hev-socks5-tunnel
+  - tun2socks with best performance so far: hev-socks5-tunnel, followed by sing-box
   - you can use anyportal with tun disabled on Android, and use external tools to redirect traffic to a socks port, just like on desktop
 - android api 29+ does not allow running binary directly
   - you can run custom cores (any version of v2ray, xray) with apk compiled with api target 28
   - playsotore always requires recent api targets, way over 28 now, so you can only use an embedded core with playstore apk

-## Todo
+## Dev roadmap

 |              | Windows | Linux | macOS | Android | iOS |
 | ------------ | ------- | ----- | ----- | ------- | --- |